rbowen/presentations/talking-to-management/slides.md

 # Instead talk about customer value

+## Software is easy, people are hard.
+Customers come to you because they trust you.

 ???

-* Software is easy, people are hard.
-What you sell is expertise, not software
+* Your company is your product.
+Everything else is just a delivery mechanism
 * Participation in open source establishes that expertise
 * Open source is also a way to comodotize your competitor's product, and make the conversation about expertise, not software